 Personally, I strive to eat organ meats, especially liver, once a week or more, especially when pregnant or nursing.
 I normally purchase organ meats online here when I can’t find a good source locally.

-Often, I can find quality meats and organ meats from local farmers and just make sure that the animal was grass-fed, raised on pasture and (if possible) not given grains or antibiotics.
+I also try to find quality meats and organ meats from local farmers.
+Ask if the animal was grass-fed, raised on pasture, and (if possible) not given grains or antibiotics.